-Shepherd University School of Education - Teacher Candidate Disposition Assessment (TCDA) Policy lleducation majors (BA and MAT students) are informed of the use and purpose of the TCDA in coursework prior to
+Shepherd University School of Education - Teacher Candidate Disposition Assessment (TCDA) Policy

 All education majors (BA and MAT students) are informed of the use and purpose of the TCDA in coursework prior to admission into the Educator Preparation Program (EPP), in the Practicum Manual, and in other materials published by the School of Education at Shepherd University.
 Candidates are aware the dispositions identified on the TCDA are categorized descriptions of teacher behavior that affect positive influence in the professional setting and promote gains in P-12 student learning.
 They are aware a score of "0" on any disposition indicates insufficient demonstration of a given dispositional trait.
 The first exposure to the TCDA is in an introductory education course with subsequent discussions and activities regarding dispositions and their importance in the classroom.
 The TCDA is then administered at specific checkpoints throughout the educator preparation program, as outlined above.
 If a candidate's disposition becomes a concern outside these scheduled checkpoints, university personnel as well as facilitating/cooperating teachers and/or building principals can elect to assess a candidate's disposition at any time.